Underrated State Parks That Are in Your Backyard

 Why Sky Meadows Is Worth a Visit

-Part of the park is in the Blue Ridge Mountains, so there are still good hiking opportunities, including parts of the Appalachian Trail.
-If you decide to stay the night, you'll be treated to a true visual feast, since this is an International Dark Sky Park.
+Part of the park is in the Blue Ridge Mountains, so there are numerous trails, including some in the Appalachian Trail.
+If you decide to stay the night, you'll be treated to a true visual feast since this is an International Dark Sky Park.

 Best Thing to Do in Sky Meadows